manaakiwhenua/nzsluc/README.md

 [![manaakiwhenua-standards](https://github.com/manaakiwhenua/nzsluc/workflows/manaakiwhenua-standards/badge.svg)](https://github.com/manaakiwhenua/manaakiwhenua-standards)

 New Zealand currently lacks a comprehensive and cohesive land use information system.
 There is a lack of consistent definition or approach to mapping land use.
-Consistent land use information for New Zealand (over space and time) would improve the understanding of the impacts of land use on ecosystem services, support the modelling of the impacts of climate change, and help profile natural disaster risks, among other benefits.
+Consistent land use information for New Zealand (over space and time) would improve the understanding of the implications of land use across social, cultural, economic and environmental domains.

 Many land use classifications have been developed for New Zealand, primarily drawing on the same (or very similar) public and commercial data.
 Few, if any, having been re-used.
 One of the common reasons for this outcome is that systems tend to narrowly focus and use data that is tightly coupled to one specific application.